-Senecio serpens is a small, evergreen, succulent perennial, branching from the base and rooting along the stems, up to 8 inches (20 cm) tall and up to 40 inches (1 m) wide.
+Senecio serpens is a small, evergreen, succulent perennial, branching from the base and rooting along the stems, up to 8 inches (20 cm) tall and up to 3.3 feet (1 m) wide.
 The prostrate stems hold short, sub-cylindrical, powdery blue-grey to blue-green, fleshy, finger-like leaves.
 The flowers are small, creamy-white, held in corymbs and rise just above the foliage in mid-summer to early fall.

 How to Grow and Care